MileHacker Logo

 Telangana India Travel Guide

-Hyderabad's history spans over 400 years, created in 1591 by Sultan Muhammad Quli Qutb Shah.
+Hyderabad's history spans over 400 years, founded in 1591 by Sultan Muhammad Quli Qutb Shah.
 He relocated his capital from Golconda Fort to the new city, designing it around the Charminar, which became its enduring symbol.
 The Qutb Shahis ruled for nearly a century, cultivating a period of significant architectural, artistic, and literary development.

 Founding of Hyderabad by Sultan Muhammad Quli Qutb Shah.